GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 Mesh
 ------------------------------------------------------------------

-Following figure shows the mesh that is used for solving this problem.
+The following figure shows the mesh used in this problem.

 .. _problemSketchFig: